ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 With the simulant's sex, age and atrophy propensity, use the tables above to figure out what atrophic state the propensity corresponds to and assign this to the simulant.
 If the propensity is < the proportion in the table, they are atrophic+.
 Update the simulant's atrophic state as they age through the simulation.

-:underline:`B. Determine H. pylori and atrophy for simulants initalized into the pre-clinical state`

-  Assign all simulants initialized in the pre-clinical cancer state to atrophy positive.

-:underline:`C. Obtain H. pylori status conditional upon age and atrophic state`
+:underline:`B. Obtain H. pylori status conditional upon age and atrophic state`

 *H. pylori epidemiology*.
 We assume all individuals acquire H. pylori infection during childhood and, unless treated with antibiotics, remain infected.
 New infections and reinfection in adulthood are rare and will not be allowed in our model.